ashoklathwal/R-Programming-by-Johns-Hopkins-University-Coursera-/WEEK 1/quiz.md

 ### Answer
 The freedom to sell the software for any price.
+The freedom to prevent users from using the software for undesirable purposes.
+The freedom to restrict access to the source code for the software.

 ### Explanation
 This is not part of the free software definition.
 The free software definition does not mention anything about selling software (although it does not disallow it).